ZainJahangir01/Poker-Task/README.md

 It contains decker.spec.ts test script are defined in the package.json.
 It includes testing for the methods of api with ***MOCHA*** and ***CHAI***.

-* There is no Seperate Route folder for the routing you can find it in the last of decker.ts filr using a seperate folder for routes is a better practice i was new to the environment so apoligies if you find any difficulty.
+* There is no Seperate ***Route folder*** for the routing you can find it in the last of decker.ts file using a seperate folder for routes is a better practice since i was new to the environment so apoligies if you find any difficulty.

 ## use npm install or npm i to install all the node modules.